 In the Autumn term students are introduced to different ways of mark making as well as the key fundamentals of Visual Arts this includes- shade, tone, composition, ration, perspective to name a few.

 As we progress through the year students are able to develop these skills in two further projects.
-We look at the “Natural Habitats” of animals as well as “Portraits”.
+We look at the “Surrealism” and "The History of Art"

 Many students arrive in year 7 with a very mixed ability.
 We support and encourage self-esteem and confidence within the lesson.
 Many students like the subject but are weak in several skills.
 We encourage and empower our year 7’s to embrace the new skills we give them and practise as much as possible at home to hone their new skills. âÂÂ

 Year 8 is an exciting year as we focus on developing our designing and building skills in a project that explores urban environments and architecture.
 Looking at social issues that surround the topic as well as discussing how we are the creators of our environment.

 Later on in the year we concentrate on drawing and painting and explore the theme of 'Identity' through the work of a number of international artists.
 We like to change the artists slightly so each year group has an individual focus and so that the artists reflect the cultural identities of each different cohort.

 Art at Key Stage 4 Year 10 and 11